mgoldcoin/mgold/platform-components.md

 # ![](/assets/Waves Gateways.png)9.
 Nodes

 Nodes are a critical part of our ecosystem.
-Run a Waves node, help process transactions, ask the community to lease their WAVES to you and get paid for securing the network.
+[Run a Waves node](https://docs.wavesplatform.com/guidelines/how-to-install-a-node.html), help process transactions, ask the community to [lease their WAVES](https://docs.wavesplatform.com/waves-client/wallet-management/leasing-waves.html) to you and get paid for securing the network.

-**Note.** Current number of nodes is 168 in 23 different countries.
+**Note.** The current number of nodes is 168 in 23 different countries.

 # 9.1 Mining nodes \(pools\)

-# 9.2 Official nodes with open API \( wavesnodes.com \)
+# 9.2 Official nodes with open API

 1. [**WavesGo**](http://www.wavesgo.com) is the foremost Waves node, with the biggest balance \(16,214,530 WAVES\) and a thriving community of supporters.
 The node distributes the WavesGo token to anyone who leases their funds to it.
 2. [**Wavesnode.NET**](https://wavesnode.net) represents a developing community in Holland with a balance of 10,589,578 WAVES.
 The node accepts multiple tokens for fees and has a growing list of supporters — as well as offering unique Waves merchandise.

 # 9.3 Matcher nodes \(one official\)